realpython/materials/web-scraping-bs4/README.md

-# Build a Web Scraper With Requests and Beautiful Soup
+# Beautiful Soup: Build a Web Scraper With Python

-This repository contains `scraper.py`, which is the sample script built in the Real Python tutorial on how to [Build a Web Scraper With Requests and Beautiful Soup](https://realpython.com/beautiful-soup-web-scraper-python/).
+This repository contains `scraper.py`, which is the sample script built in the Real Python tutorial [Beautiful Soup: Build a Web Scraper With Python](https://realpython.com/beautiful-soup-web-scraper-python/).

 ## Installation and Setup